dennisrv/z-inspection-issue-visualizer/README.md

 If yarn is called from WSL, the code directory must not be on Windows, as WSL can't watch non-WSL files for changes.
 Moving to a WSL directory solves this.
 See https://github.com/microsoft/WSL/issues/6255#issuecomment-730701001
+2. IntelliJ / PyCharm hangs on indexing task when using WSL
+This was frequently observed during development, cause is often that the PyCharm process can not connect to WSL.
+Verify with running \<PyCharmInstallDir\>\pycharm.bat in PowerShell, if errors like `java.net.ConnectException: Connection refused: no further information` appear, stop PyCharm process, type `wsl --shutdown` in PowerShell and restart PyCharm